-Other than (i) the listing fees, and (ii) stamp duty on issuance of Equity Shares, which will be solely borne by our Company, and the stamp duty payable on transfer of Equity Shares and securities transaction tax which will be solely borne by the Selling Shareholder, all costs, charges, fees and expenses that are associated with and incurred in connection with the Offer including, inter-alia, filing fees, book building fees and other charges, fees and expenses of SEBI, the Stock Exchanges, the Registrar of Companies and any other Governmental Authority, advertising, printing, road show expenses, fees and expenses of the legal counsel to the Offer, fees and expenses of the statutory auditors, registrar fees and broker fees (including fees for procuring of applications), bank charges, fees and expenses of the BRLMs, syndicate members, Self- Certified Syndicate Banks, other Designated Intermediaries and any other consultant, advisor or third party in connection with the Offer shall be borne by the Company and the Selling Shareholder in proportion to the number of Equity Shares issued and Allotted by the Company pursuant to the Fresh Issue and transferred by the Selling Shareholder pursuant to the Offer for Sale.
+Other than (i) the listing fees, and (ii) stamp duty on issuance of Equity Shares, which will be solely borne by our Company, and the stamp duty payable on transfer of Equity Shares and securities transaction tax which will be solely borne by the Selling Shareholder (i.e. Rivendell PE LLC), all costs, charges, fees and expenses that are associated with and incurred in connection with the Offer including, inter-alia, filing fees, book building fees and other charges, fees and expenses of SEBI, the Stock Exchanges, the Registrar of Companies and any other Governmental Authority, advertising, printing, road show expenses, fees and expenses of the legal counsel to the Offer, fees and expenses of the statutory auditors, registrar fees and broker fees (including fees for procuring of applications), bank charges, fees and expenses of the BRLMs, syndicate members, Self- Certified Syndicate Banks, other Designated Intermediaries and any other consultant, advisor or third party in connection with the Offer shall be borne by the Company and the Selling Shareholder (i.e. Rivendell PE LLC) in proportion to the number of Equity Shares issued and Allotted by the Company pursuant to the Fresh Issue and transferred by the Selling Shareholder (i.e. Rivendell PE LLC) pursuant to the Offer for Sale.
 All the expenses relating to the Offer shall be paid by the Company in the first instance.
-Upon commencement of listing and trading of the Equity Shares on the Stock Exchanges pursuant to the Offer, the Selling Shareholder shall reimburse the Company for any expenses in relation to the Offer paid by the Company on behalf of the Selling Shareholder directly from the Public Offer Account.
+Upon commencement of listing and trading of the Equity Shares on the Stock Exchanges pursuant to the Offer, the Selling Shareholder (i.e. Rivendell PE LLC) shall reimburse the Company for any expenses in relation to the Offer paid by the Company on behalf of the Selling Shareholder (i.e. Rivendell PE LLC) directly from the Public Offer Account.
+However, in the event that the Offer is withdrawn by our Company or not completed for any reason whatsoever, all the Offer related expenses will be borne in a proportionate manner between our Company and the Selling Shareholder.